chapel-lang/chapel/doc/rst/technotes/errorHandling.rst

 Handling Errors
 ---------------

-Chapel supports two modes for error handling: strict mode for production code, and default mode for drafting and iterating.
+Chapel supports three modes for error handling: strict mode for critical code, relaxed mode for general production, and fatal mode for drafting and iterating.
 Strict mode forces users to explicitly mark throwing calls and handle errors, clarifying the program's control flow to the user and the reader.
-Default mode loosens those requirements with implicit error handling.
+Relaxed mode is a step back from that, allowing unmarked throwing calls in throwing functions.
+Fatal mode allows all throwing calls to be unmarked, at the cost of implicit halts in certain contexts.

 Strict mode is enabled by passing ``--strict-errors`` to the Chapel compiler, otherwise the compiler will use default mode.